Employers are welcome to post jobs and internships in our database, Colby CareerLink, year round for student and alumni consideration.

 On-Campus Information Sessions

-The best times to hold information sessions are typically Monday through Thursday evenings beginning at 7:00 or 7:30 p.m., as well as Friday afternoons between 3:00-5:00 p.m.
+The best times to hold information sessions are typically Monday through Thursday evenings beginning at 7:00 p.m., as well as Friday afternoons between 3:00-5:00 p.m.
 These sessions typically run for 45-minutes to one-hour.

 Virtual Information Sessions

 The Colby Career Center offers employers the opportunity to connect with students remotely by hosting a virtual information session via WebEx.
 If an employer prefers another online platform, we’re happy to work with the organization to make the session possible.

 The Career Center uses a web-based recruiting system, Colby CareerLink, to schedule interviews and manage the transmission of application materials.
 When you schedule your visit, you may choose to have an open schedule, or a pre-select schedule for your interviews.
 An open schedule allows students to sign-up on a first-come, first-served basis.
 With a pre-select schedule, you may choose specific candidates and invite them to interview.
 Employers can access the database to manage candidate selection—either upon creating an account or upon request to the Career Center.

 Interviews are typically scheduled in half-hour intervals beginning at 9:00 a.m. and continuing until 4:30 p.m., with an hour break for lunch (unless otherwise noted).
 If you need to adjust your schedule, and need space in our office outside of these times, please contact us so that arrangements can be made.
 Once a schedule has been set, we ask that you adhere to it.
 Students to be interviewed will be waiting in a designated area outside the interview room.
 Please call each interviewee at his/her scheduled time.